 - 1. When you strike your opponent, you must control your weapons to deliver a blow that your opponent can feel, without hitting too hard. - 2.
 You are not allowed to strike your opponent with any other part of the sword or dagger except the blade and point. - 3.
-You can strike a blow with a sword or dagger by: - (a) touching your opponent with the tip (thrust) - (b) placing the edge of the blade on your opponent and drawing it (push or pull) across their body (draw cut) - (c) placing the point on your opponent and drawing it across their body (tip cut). - 4.
+You can strike a blow with a sword or dagger by: - (a) touching your opponent with the tip (thrust) - (b) placing the edge of the blade on your opponent and drawing it (push or pull) across their body (draw cut) - (c) placing the tip of the blade upon your opponent and moving across the opponent by dragging along the line of the edge of the sword (tip cut). - 4.
 In Cut and Thrust Fencing, you can also strike a blow by using a slashing cut that makes contact without placing the edge on your opponent first (percussive cut). - 5.
 If you begin to strike your opponent before something happens that would stop the fight, the attack will count.
-This includes: - a hold being called

-• your opponent striking you.
+This includes: - a hold being called - your opponent striking you.